crocs-muni/seccerts-overlay/specification.md

 This document describes an approach/format proposed for bindings of third-party metadata files to relevant security certificates in sec-certs.
-The format should allow ideally for N:N bindings, with emphasis on extensibility, security, and usability aspects
+The format should allow ideally for N:N bindings, with emphasis on extensibility, security, and usability aspects.

 ## High-level design and motivation